EIDA/routing/doc/index.rst

 `updateRoutes` determines whether the routing information should be updated by the `updateAll.py` script.
 Usually, you want to set it to ``True`` if the automatic configuration is the selected one (all the data is read from an Arclink server).
-But if you selected to configure your own set of routes, then you should set it to ``False``, so that the update procedure will not delete your manual configuration.
+But if you decided to configure your own set of routes, then you should set it to ``False``, so that the update procedure will not delete your manual configuration.

 `verbosity` controls the amount of output send to the logging system depending of the importance of the messages.
 The levels are: 1) Error, 2) Warning, 3) Info and 4) Debug.

+`synchronize` specifies the remote servers from which more routes should be imported.
+This is explained in detail in :ref:`Importing remote routes<importing_remote_routes>`.

+.. _service_configuration:

 .. code-block:: ini